githubmave/Sprint1-ko-wai-koe-2/henry-gadgetboy.md

-Where I grew up:
+Where I grew up: Auckland
-Where my family is from:
+Where my family is from: Aotearoa, NZ
-My name:
+My name: Henry Peti